zhangt58/beamline/README.md

 *  Feeding defined elements with new configuration, interfacing with EPICS environment, to form the close-loop online system.
 *  Visualizing the lattice layout by predefined elements' style.
+*  Friendly native-look GUI application to facilitate these functionalities.

 ### Screenshots: